CiscoDevNet/cloud-cml/README.md

 ### Requesting a cert

-The letencrypt script requests a cert if there's none already present.
+The letsencrypt script requests a cert if there's none already present.
 The cert can then be manually copied from the host to the cloud storage with the hostname as a prefix.
 If the host with the same hostname is started again at a later point in time and the cert files exist in cloud storage, then those files are simply copied back to the host without requesting a new certificate.
 This avoids running into any certificate request limits.

 Certificates are stored in `/etc/letsencrypt/live` in a directory with the configured hostname.